OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - Something the user has (SIM card, one-time password generator, or hardware token)
 - A biometric property of the user (fingerprint, retina, voice)

+#### Static Analysis

+For a static analysis of the implementation you need access to the source code of the backend service.
+Identify the type of authentication used and make sure that appropriate form of authentication is performed.
+What's "appropriate" must be assessed on a per-app basis.

 Consider industry best practices when assessing authentication of a particular mobile app.
-For "normal" apps that have user login, but aren't considered highly sensitive, username/password authentication is sufficient.
+For apps that have user login, but aren't considered highly sensitive (say, a social app), username/password authentication is sufficient.
 For example, this form of authentication is used by most social apps.
-Many of these apps even store access tokens that never time out - a practice that is usually discouraged in the web world, but quite common in mobile apps.

 For sensitive applications, adding a second authentication factor and stricter session management might be appropriate.
 Consider for example apps that enable access to highly sensitive information like credit card numbers, personal information, or allow users to move funds.
 In some industries, there are also compliance considerations.
 For example, financial apps need to ensure compliance to the Payment Card Industry Data Security Standard (PCI DSS), Gramm Leech Bliley Act and Sarbanes-Oxley Act (SOX).
 For the US healthcare sector, compliance considerations include the Health Insurance Portability and Accountability Act (HIPAA) Privacy, Security, Breach Notification Rules and Patient Safety Rule.

-#### Static Analysis

-To review the authentication architecture you need access to source code of the remote service.
-Identify which authentication mechanism (token or cookie based) is used and make sure that an appropriate form of authentication is performed.
 What's appropriate depends on the type and sensitivity level of the app.
 You may use the OWASP Mobile AppSec Verification Standard as a guideline:

 - Username/password authentication is recommended for level 1 (non-critical) apps.
 - 2-factor authentication is recommended for level 2 (sensitive) apps.